Kwestman1/Personal-Project-to-do-list/README.md

-# 💡 New idea's in construction
+# 💡 New implementations in construction
 - Password protected lists
 - Upload existing file